-Policy 4.2.7 3.3.9: Transportation Concurrency Alternatives (for SR 29)
+Policy 3.3.9: Transportation Concurrency Alternatives (for SR 29)

-Within two (2) years of the effective date of this Policy When warranted, Collier County shall identify alternatives methods to allow non-residential development in the Immokalee Urban Area to proceed with limited exceptions and/or a mitigated waiver from existing concurrency requirements due to the economic and job creation benefits such development would provide.
+When warranted, Collier County shall identify alternative methods to allow non-residential development in the Immokalee Urban Area to proceed with limited exceptions and/or a mitigated waiver from existing concurrency requirements due to the economic and job creation benefits such development would provide.
 The following shall be considered as a part of the analysis:

-a.
-Establishing a Transportation Concurrency Exception Area (TCEA) or Transportation Concurrency Management Area (TCMA) or other alternative that would allow limited exceptions and/or mitigated waivers from concurrency for economic development, diversity, and job creation in the Immokalee Urban Area; and

-- b.
-Potential limitations on such exceptions and/or waivers from concurrency including: - Limiting applicability to certain locations, in the Urban Area such as the Airport/ Tradeport, other lands around the aAirport, and the Central Business District corridor (Urban Infill and Redevelopment Areadesignated lands); - Requiring a case-by case approval of any such exception or waiver based upon certain targeted and measurable objectives, including Transit Oriented Design, job creation and other commitments by the developer that would be deemed to be beneficial to the community; and - 3.
+- a.
+Establishing a Transportation Concurrency Exception Area (TCEA) or Transportation Concurrency Management Area (TCMA) or other alternative that would allow limited exceptions and/or mitigated waivers from concurrency for economic development, diversity, and job creation in the Immokalee Urban Area; and - b.
+Potential limitations on such exceptions and/or waivers from concurrency including: - 1.
+Limiting applicability to certain locations, such as the Airport/Tradeport, other lands around the Airport, and the Urban Infill and Redevelopment Area; - Requiring a case-by case approval of any such exception or waiver based upon certain targeted and measurable objectives, including Transit Oriented Design, job creation and other commitments by the developer that would be deemed to be beneficial to the community; and - 3.
 Limiting the duration, or requiring mandatory periodic reviews, of the continued feasibility of any such exception or waiver process.